-In order to fight the mosquitoes, one should know what a mosquito is, what it looks like, and their breeding and feeding habits.
+In order to fight the mosquitoes, one should know what a mosquito is, what it looks like, and it's breeding and feeding habits.

 Only the females have the necessary mouthparts that can suck blood.
 Their mouths have two tubes: one is for injecting enzymes that would prevent blood clotting, and the other is for sucking blood.
 Therefore, it is only the female adult mosquitoes that can bite and transmit diseases.
 The male mosquitoes can only feed on nectar.